neotoma/about/README.md

 We strive not only towards a long-term vision that embodies the project's general ideals but short-term releases as well.
 These releases will incrementally provide more and more value along the lines of the greater vision while ensuring that we get critical feedback from users and the community.

 Other individuals and organizations, regardless of their participation as contributors, are free to host their own installations of Asheville.

-### Product Management

-The following tools are used in addition to GitHub to manage product design and development:

-- __Trello__ for high-level sprint specification, organization and status tracking: [Product Sprints](https://trello.com/b/gN599TRG/product-sprints)

-- __Pivotal Tracker__ for low-level development ticket specification, prioritization and tracking: [Sync](https://www.pivotaltracker.com/n/projects/1059342) and [Web](https://www.pivotaltracker.com/n/projects/951914)

-### IRC

-We encourage all collaborators to join our IRC channel when working on the project.
-You can [join on the web](http://webchat.freenode.net/?channels=asheville) or connect to `#asheville` on Freenode (irc://irc.freenode.net/asheville) with your favorite client.